wp-plugins/sp-client-document-manager/readme.txt

 * Added the ability to disable user editing and delete of projects
 * fixed a sql error
 * removed some notices

+= 1.7.1 =

+* New hooks which give added features to make 3rd party extensions